bahrus/h2o-lilies/README.md

 We may want the server to render an initial (or complete, with the bulk hidden, perhaps?) list of items that provides a fast, rudimentary, SEO-friendly view of something complex, before an expensive renderer (tree, chart, or grid, etc) JS library is downloaded, that wants to generate its fancy view based on a Plain Old JavaScript Object (POJO).

-Another scenario where this web component is useful is in helping bring the data contained in light DOM children into a more verbose HTML structure contained within the ShadowDOM of a web component.
+Another scenario where this web component may be useful is in helping bringing the data contained in light DOM children into a more verbose HTML structure contained within the ShadowDOM of a web component.
 This scenario is illustrated below, based on [CSS-Only Nested Dropdown Navigation (ARIA)](https://codepen.io/gabriellewee/pen/oWyObX) found on code-pen: